 At UC San Diego, our clinical team is on the front line of this disease outbreak and our top clinical infectious disease specialists are working side by side with our scientists.
-Our immediate priority is to support our clinical team by dramatically expanding clinical testing so they can rapidly identify infected individuals among their patients and staff, including those who have mild or no symptoms, and slow the spread of this disease.
-We are also launching clinical research projects with the potential to improve the efficiency of our local, national, and global response to the current COVID-19 pandemic, as well as efforts to develop new diagnostics, therapies, and ways to track the virus through the environment so we can minimize exposure.
+Our immediate priority is to support our clinical team by dramatically expanding clinical testing to rapidly identify infected individuals, including those who have mild or no symptoms, and slow the spread of this disease.
+We are also launching clinical research projects with the potential to improve the efficiency of our local, national, and global response to the current COVID-19 pandemic, as well as efforts to develop new diagnostics, therapies and ways to track the virus through the environment so we can minimize exposure.
 Finally, we anticipate that the economic impact of this virus will negatively impact many members of our community and seek to support them in the challenging times that may lie ahead.

 Expanding clinical testing

 UC San Diego’s expertise in improving public health and fighting infectious disease are a critical part of our ability to respond to the COVID-19 pandemic and are vital to ongoing efforts to improve the health and well-being of our community and our world.

 As the situation with the disease COVID-19 continues to evolve, UC San Diego is committed to the health and safety of our alumni, students, faculty, staff, patients, visitors and friends.
 For more information about how UC San Diego is responding to the spread of coronavirus, please visit coronavirus.ucsd.edu.

 As our world continues to address COVID-19 through social distancing and other measures, it is more important than ever to remain informed and maintain social connections.
 The following resources from our experts and partners are designed to help all members of our community through this challenging time.